AsierAzti/EMODnet-Biology-multi-species-ecosystem-model-SS-DBEM/README.md

 # SS-DBEM ensemble projections of 18 North Atlantic fish species under IPCC AR6 RCP 8.5 climate and MSY fishing scenario
 ## Introduction
-Climate change is reshaping ocean conditions—altering temperature, oxygen levels, acidity, and primary production—which in turn affects the growth, distribution, and abundance of marine species, including those targeted by fisheries.
+Climate change is reshaping ocean environmental conditions—altering temperature, oxygen levels, acidity, and primary production—which in turn affects the growth, distribution, and abundance of marine species, including those targeted by fisheries.
+Future predictions of fish distributions and catches models are available, but many do not provide ensembles to account for uncertainty in environmental projections.
+Furthermore, these environmental projections from biogeochemical models are regularly updated with revision of climate scenarios.
+SS-DBEM model is a multi-species model that combines a species-based model (DBEM) with a size-spectrum approach (SS) to project spatially (0.5°×0.5°) and temporally (yearly) resolved changes in marine fish species biomass.
+It incorporates key ecological processes alongside a competition algorithm that allocates energy resources among co-occurring species using ocean environmental conditions from biogeochemical models
-This project combines two complementary modelling approaches:

-- Dynamic Bioclimate Envelope Models (DBEM) to represent species-specific responses
-- Size spectrum models to capture trophic interactions across ecosystems

-By integrating these strengths, we provide a framework to predict spatial and temporal changes in marine species under future climate scenarios.

 ## Directory structure